 This page may contain affiliate links; please see my disclosure for policy details.
 I earn commissions if you shop through the links on this page.

-Have you been looking for a scone that is light and tender and packed full of beautiful berries?
-These berry scones take an hour to make and bake with simple pantry ingredients; they are quick and simple and oh, so delicious!
+Have you been looking for a scone that is light, tender and packed with beautiful berries?
+These berry scones take an hour to make and bake, using simple pantry ingredients; they are quick and easy and oh, so delicious!

 This is the perfect recipe for you to try because these scones are moist, delicious, and full of fruity flavors.
-The best part, this batter does not turn into that blueish shade.
-Maybe it's just me, but I don't want a blue scone.
+The best part: this batter does not turn blueish.
+Maybe it’s just me, but I don’t want a blue scone.

 - Lots of juicy fresh blueberries and great lemon flavor in every bite with a tangy lemon glaze.